jillesvangurp/www.jillesvangurp.com/pages/index.md

 ## Available For

 - High-level or hands-on consulting on search architecture & Elasticsearch
+- Trainings and workshops related to that.
+Want to use Fleet, ELK, or are you looking to level up your search skills?
+I can help.
 - Architecture reviews, workshops, or hands-on deep dives
-- Team troubleshooting & interim management
+- Team troubleshooting & interim management & mentoring.
-- General consulting on tech, roadmap, or product
+- General consulting on tech, roadmap, or product.

-- Discovery projects, trainings/workshops, mentoring
+I charge a day rate for my services.
+I'm not available to join your team full time.

 ## Contact